From hay to lush spring grass

 Zeolite for horses: Everything you should know about it.

-5. How does zeolite work in my horse's digestive system?
+5. How does zeolite affect my horse's digestive system?

 Zeolite works primarily through its adsorption properties in the digestive tract.
-It can bind pollutants, toxins, and excess nutrients such as fructans, thereby reducing the likelihood of fermentation processes and excess acidity in the intestines.
-These binding properties help maintain a healthy pH balance in the digestive system and promote a more stable intestinal flora, ultimately leading to improved digestion.
+It can bind harmful substances, toxins, and excess nutrients such as fructans, thereby reducing the likelihood of fermentation and acidosis in the gut.
+These binding properties help maintain a healthy pH balance in the digestive system and promote a more stable gut flora, ultimately leading to improved digestion.

 By embracing the seasons and their transitions as natural cycles of life, we open ourselves to new experiences and learning opportunities.
-The careful transition of our horses to pasture in spring, supported by zeolite, demonstrates our commitment to living harmoniously with nature's rhythms.
-It is our desire to support the well-being of our faithful companions at every stage and provide them with a smooth transition into the fresh and invigorating season.
+The careful transition of our horses to pasture in spring, supported by zeolite, demonstrates our commitment to living in harmony with the rhythms of nature.
+It is our desire to support the well-being of our loyal companions at every stage and to allow them a gentle transition into the fresh and invigorating season.

 Read more?
 YES!